johnalison/WorkingPhilosophy/Lists.md

 - We are identical with one of the greatest mysteries in the Universe.
 In a sense its the only thing we know, can know.
 In another, it is one of the last great unknowns (to science).
 - Incompleteness Theorem:     "There is more to truth that provability in the deductive system" /     Arithmetic truth out runs formal provability / Truth values of undecidable statements can be decided by embedding them in a richer structure.
 Also common practice of mathematicians, eg: invoke structures far richer than a statement they are trying to prove. /   - No consistent theory can prove its own consistency /
 - How can humans, physical organisms in a physical universe, have knowledge of a casually inert realm of abstract objects?
+- Ever since the French revolution, people throughout the world have gradually come to see both equality and freedom as fundamental values.
+Yet the two values contradict each other.

 # What will be seen as right/wrong in future